followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/090 Group Panel.md

 		}
     });

 Building a multi-platform application, you may want to show/hide the group panel depending on the device's screen size.
-For this purpose, assign *"auto"* to the **groupPanel** | **visible** option.
+For this purpose, assign *"auto"* to the **groupPanel**.**visible** option.
 In this case, the group panel will be hidden on small-screen devices, and shown on the others.

 	<!--JavaScript-->$("#gridContainer").dxDataGrid({
         // ...